 We’ll talk in more detail about the best lens for real estate photography below.

 Emphasize the Room’s Best Features

-Every room will have one key feature you can focus in on, whether it’s a beautiful picture window or a rustic fireplace.
-What separates professional real estate photography from amateur hour is the ability to hone in on what makes each room special, and emphasize that to the viewer.
+Every room will have one key feature you can focus on, whether it’s a beautiful picture window or a rustic fireplace.
+What separates professional real estate photography from “amateur hour” is to hone in on what makes each room special and emphasizes that to the viewer.

 Avoid Bad Weather and Lighting

-Yes, it can be inconvenient working around mother nature’s sometimes unpredictable schedule, but if it’s super-foggy or muddy out, your real estate photography may not end up looking as good as you might like!
-However, if you’re good with photo editing, you can use masking techniques to turn a cloudy sky into a beautiful sunset.
+Yes, it can be inconvenient working around mother nature’s unpredictable schedule, but if it’s super-foggy or muddy out, your real estate photography may not end up looking as great as you hoped.

 Take Advantage of New Technology